-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section K: AI Syst ems (cont.)
-66 Supplier will update the transparency disclosures, including Sensitive Use and Intended Uses, and notify Microsoft if: Supplier has a plan when updating transparency disclosures that includes a step to notify Microsoft as described in this section. • new uses are added, • functionality changes, • the product moves to a new release stage, new information about reliable and safe performance that impact Intended Use are discovered or applied, new information about system accuracy and performance becomes available.
-67 As part of the transparency disclosures, Supplier must document a standard operating procedure and system health monitoring action plan for each AI system or data model that includes: Supplier has documented system health monitoring policies and procedures it will follow for each AI system as described in this section.
-Supplier will furnish documentary evidence to processes for reproducing system failures to support troubleshooting and prevention of future failures, Microsoft upon request. • which events will be monitored, how events will be prioritized for review, • the expected frequency of those reviews, how events will be prioritized for response and timing to resolution, third party AI components, including open source software, are kept up to date.
-68 Establish and document a detailed inventory of the system health monitoring methods to be used, which include: Supplier has documented system health monitoring methods as described in this section.
-Supplier will furnish documentary evidence to data and insights generated from data repositories, system analytics, and associated alerts, Microsoft upon request. processes by which customers can submit information about failures and concerns, and processes by which the general public can submit feedback.
+Microsoft Supplier Data Protection Requirements Evidence of Compliance Section K: AI Systems (cont.)
+63 Supplier will update the transparency disclosures, including Sensitive Use and Intended Uses, and notify Microsoft if: Supplier has a plan when updating transparency disclosures that includes a step to notify Microsoft as described in this section.
+New uses are added, Functionality changes, The product moves to a new release stage, New information about reliable and safe performance that impact Intended Use are discovered or applied, New information about system accuracy and performance becomes available.
+64 As part of the transparency disclosures, supplier must document a standard operating procedure and system health monitoring action plan for each AI system or data model that includes: Supplier has documented system health monitoring policies and procedures it will follow for each AI system as described in this section.

-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section K: AI Sys tems (cont.)
-69 If evidence is discovered that the AI system is not fit for the Intended Use(s) at any point before or during the system's use, Supplier will: remove the Intended Use from customer-facing materials and make current customers aware of the issue, take action to close the identified gap, or discontinue the system, revise documentation related to the Intended Use, and publish the revised documentation to customers.
-Supplier has documented policies and procedures it will follow for a failure of Intended Use as described in this section.
-70 Supplier must identify and disclose all known demographic groups, including marginalized groups, who may be at risk of experiencing worse or adverse quality of service based on the Intended Use(s) of the AI System, geographic areas where the AI System will be deployed, or inherent biases within the AI System.
-Demographic groups include: groups defined by a single factor, and groups defined by a combination of factors.
-Supplier must identify and document any justifiable factors, such as circumstantial and other operational factors (e.g., "background noise" for speech recognition systems), that account for: any inability to meet any target minimum performance level for any identified demographic group, any remaining performance differences between identified demographic groups.
 Supplier will furnish documentary evidence to Microsoft upon request.
+Processes for reproducing system failures to support troubleshooting and prevention of future failures, Which events will be monitored, How events will be prioritized for review, The expected frequency of those reviews, How events will be prioritized for response and timing to resolution, Third party AI components, including open source software, are kept up to date.
+65 Establish and document a detailed inventory of the system health monitoring methods to be used, which include: Supplier has documented system health monitoring methods as described in this section.
+Supplier will furnish documentary evidence to Microsoft upon request.
+Data and insights generated from data repositories, system analytics, and associated alerts, Processes by which customers can submit information about failures and concerns, and Processes by which the general public can submit feedback.

+Microsoft Supplier Data Protection Requirements Evidence of Compliance Section K: AI Systems (cont.)
+66 If evidence is discovered that the AI system is not fit for the Intended Use(s) at any point before or during the system's use, supplier will: Supplier has documented policies and procedures it will follow for a failure of Intended Use as described in this section.
+Remove the Intended Use from customer-facing materials and make current customers aware of the issue, take action to close the identified gap, or discontinue the system, Revise documentation related to the Intended Use, and Publish the revised documentation to customers.
+67 Supplier must identify and disclose all known demographic groups, including marginalized groups, who may be at risk of experiencing worse or adverse quality of service based on the Intended Use(s) of the Supplier must identify and document any justifiable factors, such as circumstantial and other operational factors (e.g., "background noise" for speech recognition systems), that account for: Al System, geographic areas where the Al System will be deployed, or inherent biases within the Al System.
+Demographic groups include: Any inability to meet any target minimum performance level for any identified demographic group. group, Groups defined by a single factor, andGroups defined by a combination of factors.
+Any remaining performance differences between identified demographic groups. - 1 1 1

+Supplier will furnish documentary evidence to

+Microsoft upon request.